 Discover the career path of Demi Lovato, from the first major opportunity to industry-changing achievements.

-Demetria Devonne "Demi" Lovato is a versatile American entertainer, recognized as a singer, songwriter, and actress.
-Lovato began their career on Barney & Friends before gaining wider attention in the Disney Channel's As the Bell Rings.
-A breakthrough role came with the musical television film Camp Rock and its sequel, where Lovato played Mitchie Torres.
-The soundtrack's "This Is Me," a debut single and duet, became a Top 10 hit on the Billboard Hot 100.
+Demi Lovato is an American singer, songwriter, and actress.
+She began her career on Barney & Friends before gaining prominence through the Disney Channel's As the Bell Rings and the Camp Rock films.
+Her debut single, "This Is Me," from the Camp Rock soundtrack, reached number nine on the Billboard Hot 100.

 In May 2009, Demi Lovato was named an Honorary Ambassador of Education by the American Partnership For Eosinophilic Disorders.

-In 2009, Demi Lovato recorded the theme song "Send It On" with the Jonas Brothers, Miley Cyrus, and Selena Gomez for Disney's Friends for Change program, with proceeds directed to environmental charities.
+In 2009, Demi Lovato recorded the theme song "Send It On" with the Jonas Brothers, Miley Cyrus, and Selena Gomez for Disney's Friends for Change program.
+The song debuted on the Billboard Hot 100 at number 20, and its proceeds were directed to environmental charities through the Disney Worldwide Conservation Fund.

-In 2009, when Demi Lovato was 16, her album Here We Go Again debuted atop the Billboard 200, making her one of the eleven artists of all time who topped the chart before turning 18.
+In 2009, when she was 16, Demi Lovato's album Here We Go Again debuted atop the Billboard 200, making her one of the eleven artists of all time who topped the chart before turning 18.

 In January 2010, Demi Lovato was featured in a public-service announcement for Voto Latino to promote the organization's "Be Counted" campaign ahead of the 2010 United States Census.

-In March 2010, Demi Lovato and Joe Jonas recorded the song "Make a Wave" for charity.
+In March 2010, Demi Lovato and Joe Jonas recorded the song "Make a Wave" for the charity.

 In October 2010, Demi Lovato served as spokesperson for the anti-bullying organization PACER and appeared on America's Next Top Model to speak out against bullying.

-On November 1, 2010, Demi Lovato withdrew from the Jonas Brothers: Live in Concert tour and entered a treatment facility for "physical and emotional issues" after punching a backup dancer, Alex Welch, and being convinced by her family and management team that she needed help.
+On November 1, 2010, Demi Lovato withdrew from the Jonas Brothers tour and entered a treatment facility for physical and emotional issues after an incident involving a backup dancer.

 In April 2012, Demi Lovato became a contributing editor of Seventeen magazine, describing her personal struggles to its female teenage readers.